-Based on the New Jersey Department of Labor estimates, the County had an average labor force in 2010 of 271,242 compared to the State's labor force of 4,522,458 for the same year.
-In 2010 the County had an annual average unemployment rate of 9.7% while the State of New Jersey had a comparable average unemployment rate of 9.5%.
-These rates represent an annual average of 26,408 persons unemployed in the County and 432,025 unemployed in New Jersey.
+Based on the New Jersey Department of Labor estimates, the County of Union had an average labor force in February 2012 of 276,900 compared to the State's labor force of 4,568,100 for the same month.
+The County of Union had an average unemployment rate of 9.9% which is down slightly compared to 2011.
+The State of New Jersey for February 2012 had an average unemployment rate of 9.7% which is slightly higher than 2011.
+These rates represent an average for this period of time of 27,050 persons unemployed in Union County and 443,700 unemployed in New Jersey.